anddimario/interstellar-js/README.md

 ### GZIP (optional)
 In .env add: `GZIP=true`

+### Rate Limiter (optional)
+Set a limit for single route with, for example:
+`hset interstellar:vhost:localhost:3000:/ ratelimit "60,ip,5"`
+in the form: "time,reference,requests", where:
+- time: interval in seconds where requests are checked
+- reference: could be `ip`, to base limit on client ip, or an header name
+- requests: number of requests allowed

+### Restricted (optional)
+Set a limit for single route with, for example:
+`hset interstellar:vhost:localhost:3000:/ restricted "x-interstellar:mykey1,mykey2"`
+in the form: "reference:value", where:
+- reference: could be `ip`, to base restriction on client ip, or an header name
+- value: is a comma separated list of allowed value

+Try the restriction above with: `curl localhost:3000 -H "x-interstellar:mykey1"`

 ### Errors logs
 They are stored in redis in the form: `interstellar:logs:INSTANCE:TIMESTAMP string`